 As you get older, your ovaries also become more likely to release more than one egg at a time.
 This means that you have a greater likelihood of having multiples.

 Body mass index (BMI)

-As BMI increases, blood pressure, blood sugar and inflammation do, too.
+As BMI increases during pregnancy, blood pressure, blood sugar and inflammation do, too.
 Because of this, being overweight (having a BMI of 25-29.9) or obese (having a BMI of 30 or higher) during pregnancy increases the risk of high blood pressure and gestational diabetes, among other complications.
 Being overweight or obese also tends to increase the length of labor, and makes it harder to monitor the baby, which can mean needing a cesarean delivery (C-section).
 The baby is also at a greater risk of birth defects.

 Similarly, being underweight (having a BMI below 18.5) can also increase the risk of certain pregnancy complications.
 Being underweight means that parent and baby may not be getting enough energy and nutrients from food, which makes miscarriage more likely, as well as premature birth or low birth weight for the baby.

 It’s important to note that the risks associated with being under- or overweight are also associated with losing or gaining weight too quickly during pregnancy.
 If necessary, your care provider will recommend ways to reach a healthy weight safely through diet and physical activity.